-It is important to realize the only ascend and descend more than 2 meters you are going to encounter during the 1,000 miles of the Frisia Coast Trail are man made.
+It is important to realize the only ascend and descend more than two meters you are going to encounter during the 1,000 miles of the Frisia Coast Trail are man made.
 It might be a bridge, a sluice, a dike, a terp or the Upstalsboom in Aurich, Osfriesland.
 Dunes are the exception and are not man made, most of the time at least.
 Dunes along the North Sea coast can reach heights of 20 meters, if you are lucky.
-The highest point of the entire trail is at the dunes of Schoorl in the Netherlands (stage 3 of the trail): a frightening 52 meter above mean sea level.
+The highest point of the entire trail is at the dunes of Schoorl in the Netherlands, a frightening 52 meter above mean sea level.
 The dunes at at southwest coast of the Walcheren in province Zeeland, are formidable as well.
 The highest point of former Frisia is, however, island Heligoland, Nordfriesland at the North Sea.
 Its rocks reach 61 meters abover the sea.

 Every hiker knows, walking flat is the opposite of easy.
 It is killing for your legs and your feet.
 Blister-risk is high.
 Walking with a backpack on flat terrain can also hurt your back and neck.
 But the flatness is not the only difficult factor.
 Despite its nickname ‘Milky Way’ the Frisia Coast Trail surface is in no way milky.
 Regularly, you will be walking on a non-elastic surface too.
 Again, every hiker knows: nothing hurts more than a constant hard surface like tarmac or grit.
 Blister-risk goes sky-high and the continuous pounding on your heels will kill you.
 No, mountains with rough, barely visible, uneven paths are best for muscle and skin.
 But these are nearly absent.

 So, what to wear?

 1. ancient option

 The Frisians west of the River Lauwers, in the ancient pagus ‘district’ Oostergo, of the fifth century wore thin, elegant leather shoes.
-Very specific, rich design for this area, and maybe inspired by the Romans.
-But their inspiration might have come from beyond distant sea horizons, since for centuries the people of this region were notorious pirates; read our blog post It all began with piracy.
+Very specific, rich design for this area.
+Maybe inspired by the Romans.
+But their inspiration might have come from beyond distant sea horizons, since for centuries the people of this region were notorious pirates, read our post It all began with piracy.